 New Farm Deli and Cafe, New Farm: New Farm Deli and Cafe is a local institution, full of continental delights from cold meats to handmade gelato and gourmet provisions.
 Not only can you get your hands on smallgoods and take-home meals, the cafe also dishes up all-day breakfast bites, fresh salads, traditional pasta dishes and more.
 Pop in and sample the likes of the Sicilian brekkie with Sicilian-style pork-and-fennel sausage sautéed with a ‘caponata’ of roasted capsicum, onion, spinach and potato, beef meatballs simmered in Napoli sauce and tossed through spaghetti, or ricotta ravioli that has been cooked in creamy truffle and mushroom sauce and finished with shaved parmesan and truffled pecorino.

 Honourable mentions: Italian is undoubtedly one of Brisbane’s most popular cuisines, and it would be next to impossible to feature all the amazing restaurants here.
 That being said, we’d like to give special shot-outs to some eateries delivering some terrific Italian or Italian-inspired fare in their own right.
-Check out Massimo Restaurant & Bar on Eagle Street, Ronnie’s Clubhouse in Middle Park, Bella Cosi in Chermside, Martha Street Kitchen in Camp Hill, Barolos in Toowong, Ripiena in Fortitude Valley, Popolo Italian Bar & Kitchen in South Bank, New Farm’s Casa Italia Community Centre, Tocco Italiano in Teneriffe and Chelmer, Polpetta at the Howard Smith Wharves, Salt Meats Cheese‘s locations in Newstead and South Bank, Manny’s Italian in Wellington Point, Casa Cibo in Chermside, Bulimba’s Il Molo, Il Verde on King Street, Il Gancio in Nundah, Pizzeria Violetta in Kenmore, and The Spaghetti House Trattoria in South Bank.
+Check out Massimo Restaurant & Bar on Eagle Street, Ronnie’s Clubhouse in Middle Park, Bella Cosi in Chermside, Barolos in Toowong, Ripiena in Fortitude Valley, Popolo Italian Bar & Kitchen in South Bank, New Farm’s Casa Italia Community Centre, Tocco Italiano in Teneriffe and Chelmer, Polpetta at the Howard Smith Wharves, Salt Meats Cheese‘s locations in Newstead and South Bank, Manny’s Italian in Wellington Point, Casa Cibo in Chermside, Bulimba’s Il Molo, Il Verde on King Street, Il Gancio in Nundah, Pizzeria Violetta in Kenmore, Vine in New Farm, and The Spaghetti House Trattoria in South Bank.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.